 We understand the importance of clear and accurate reporting of key ESG data to our stakeholders.
-During the year, we have obtained independent limited assurance from Deloitte LLP in accordance with ISAE 3000 (Revised) and ISAE 3410 Standards, in respect of:
+During the year, we have obtained independent limited assurance from Deloitte LLP in accordance with ISAE 3000 (Revised) and ISAE 3410 Standards,

-- Selected energy and carbon reporting metrics(Scope 1, 2 and 3 GHG emissions data, intensity ratio and energy data); and - Selected health and safety metrics (all RIDDORs, fatalities, minor injuries, significant near misses, and any enforcement notices data).
+- Selected energy and carbon reporting metrics (Scope 1, 2 and 3 GHG emissions data, intensity ratio and energy data); - Selected health and safety metrics (all RIDDORs, fatalities, minor injuries, significant near misses, and any enforcement notices data).